Positive Cases in Schools

 There have been 2 new positive cases of COVID-19 identified within Government schools.

-One positive case of COVID-19 has been identified in St Joseph’s Upper Primary School and one has been identified in Bayside School.
+One positive case of COVID-19 has been identified in Bishop Fitzgerald Upper Primary School and one has been identified in Westside School.

 The Contact Tracing team have been liaising with staff at both schools and the Department of Education and have conducted interviews with relevant individuals.
 All individuals who have been identified as close contacts of the positive cases have been informed that they are required to self isolate.